dev-wengi/dev-wengi/README.md

 ### 1. Pick a Track

-Choose your battleground:
+Choose your battleground, for example if you're learning:

-* Frontend → `/tracks/frontend`
+* Frontend → go to the folder `/tracks/frontend`

 ---